 Given the location, it can be hard to find parking nearby if you have to drive to the gym.

-If you are living in Portland and looking for a climbing gym, you need to give Planet Granite a try.
-If you are passing through town and need to get a workout in, Planet Granite is a must.
-There are other quality gyms in town (Portland Rock Gym, The Circuit), but none with the full offering and size of Planet Granite.
+If you are living in Portland and looking for a climbing gym, you need to give Movement a try.
+If you are passing through town and need to get a workout in, Movement is a must.
+There are other quality gyms in town (Portland Rock Gym, The Circuit), but none with the full offering and size of Movement.

 1405 NW 14th Ave.